Not another one :(

 Today I cracked open my new Pro Tools LE and microphone to record some voice over action.
 Luckily the heat is rarely on in my apartment, so it was relatively quiet.
 That is aside from the Fast & Furious III: Astoria Drift drag racing that takes place on my street.

-f you're going to independently make a hand drawn animated short, or a "drawie" as we call it in the business, then you should really follow steps similar to these:
+My work flow is definitely out of order.
+If you're going to independently make a hand drawn animated short, or a "drawie" as we call it in the business, then you should really follow steps similar to these:

 1. Buy Richard Williams "Animation Survival Kit" to make sure you have some back up help.